Some small business owners are hiring ghosts. "How?" you might ask.

 The benefits of having Colorado workers' comp coverage

 Workers' compensation benefits protect both a business and it's employees through:

 - Medical care coverage.
 In the event of a qualifying workplace injury or occupational illness, you can file a claim to cover your employees' medical costs.

-- Replace lost wages.
+- Replacing lost wages.
 Injuries can put your employees out of work for 62 days on average.
 Your coverage ensures they get some of their salary while they recover.

-- Save big versus out of pocket costs.
+- Saving big versus out of pocket costs.
 Businesses that choose workers' comp coverage usually save 50% versus paying out of pocket to settle claims.